martinm43/nba_playoff_odds/README.md

 *DONE: removing unused legacy calculation tables as above (anything related to our srs calculations) *DONE: Pythagorean wins expectation function *Reviewing and reperforming rest calculations
- *if rest=0 at beginning of season set to 72
+ *DONE: if rest=0 at beginning of season set to 72 *DONE: proper ids based on year, game number, and home/away? (optional) *investigate the negative rest occurences in the new year.
- *proper ids based on year, game number, and home/away? (optional) *storing playoff odds in a table/figuring out how to automate them in order to produce "odds of making the playoffs" guides *tiebreaker logic for playoffs
+*storing playoff odds in a table/figuring out how to automate them in order to produce "odds of making the playoffs" guides *tiebreaker logic for playoffs
 *implementing the above "Python 3" library for srscalc